Greene-Denner-Drake Mill and Overlook (4,509 to 4,992-5338 ft)

 From the trailhead (Table 2, Waypoint 1), the route begins on the southwest edge of the parking area.
 Walk around two large piles of dirt and past wilderness area boundary signs that block vehicle access to an old road.
 Follow the old road northwest and then southwest into a broad canyon (Wpt.
 2).
 The road leads to the mill site (Wpt.
 3), about 0.9 miles farther up the canyon.

 The canyon is well vegetated with an unusually diverse assemblage of low-growing shrubs and grasses.
-The area is in the Upper Sonoran Life Zone (Mojave Desert Scrub) where blackbrush, broom snakeweed, cheeseweed, california buckwheat, some kind of Senecio (shrub with yellow daisy flowers), lots of turpentinebroom, indigo bush, death valley mormon tea, cottonthorn, and paperbag bush are common.
+The area is in the Upper Sonoran Life Zone (Mojave Desert Scrub) where blackbrush, broom snakeweed, cheeseweed, California buckwheat, some kind of Senecio (shrub with yellow daisy flowers), lots of turpentinebroom, indigo bush, death valley mormon tea, cottonthorn, and paperbag bush are common.
 Many other species are present too.
-A little higher up in elevation, cliffrose and goldenbush (Ericameria) become common too.
+A little higher up in elevation, cliffrose and goldenbush become common too.
 On the ridges, many species of shrubs can be found, but blackbrush is dominant.

 The mill site is well preserved.
-The two-story mill building sits on a low rise overlooking junk cars (Pontiac car and an old pickup truck, probably more in parts), a two-room house, a two-seat outhouse (oh so cozy!), and out buildings.
+The two-story mill building sits on a low rise overlooking junk cars (Pontiac car and an old pickup truck, probably more in parts), a two-room house, a two-seat outhouse, and out buildings.
 On the hill above the mill, water tanks overlook the entire scene.
 A water pipe runs up the gully above the mill to a spring near the ridgetop.
 The guts of the mill were removed and used elsewhere, but the structure of the building is intact and interesting.

 The exterior of the house was faced with cement (like stucco).
-Inside, there is a large living space and a separate bathroom (with a real toilet and bath tub!).
+Inside, there is a large living space and a separate bathroom (with a real toilet and bathtub!).
 Shelves line one wall, bunk beds remain, and a 55-gallon drum was used for a wood stove.
 They even had electricity.
 On the back porch sits a refrigerator, and they had hot running water from a wood fired hot water heater (now a nice desert woodrat nest).

 After inspecting the mill site (don't take anything away!), consider climbing the ridge to the west of the mill site.
 The top of the ridge provides grand views and makes the return hike, walking the length of the ridge, a loop rather than just backtracking down the canyon bottom.